 In Sunday's 23-20 loss to the Philadelphia Eagles, the Bills had some scattered success against quarterback Sam Bradford (77.4 passer rating) and held the Eagles to 3.4 yards per carry on the ground.
 Even then, big plays doomed the Bills.
 Maybe Buffalo turned a corner, to some extent, but nothing happened in time to save the Bills' season.

 As Lawson explained, players are hesitant to voice concerns because "you're afraid of the consequences."
 But Ryan was, indeed, open to their suggestions and they sincerely believe they have moved in a positive direction.

 "If you don’t feel like you understand this and you talk to him, he’ll have a conversation with you," Lawson said of Ryan.
 "It’s not coach-player.
 It’s man to man.
 That’s how he approaches the game.
 It took us a while to understand that.
 But I think now that it’s all understood, we just have to implement it.”

 Penalties haven't helped.
 On defense alone, the Bills have 45 flags this season for 422 yards.
 But overall, what has made Ryan's defense great — its complexity, it's ability to adjust — was quite possibly its downfall in 2015.

 No one's questioning the talent in this locker room.
 The results in 2014 speak for themselves.
 But the X's and O's seemed to confuse players for too long and they never played fast, loose, free.

 A play can change, Lawson said, based on personnel, motions, shifts, "everything" with Ryan.

 "So it takes a while for guys to understand.
 I think that’s one of the things we need to work on and improve on.”

-And maybe Year Two of the Ryan era is different.
-It’s now too late to save Year One.
+And maybe Year 2 is different.
+It's now too late to save Year 1.